sanjinl/com.paypal.mpl-android/README.md

-This plugin add PayPal MPL (Mobile Payment Library) SDK to cordova project, as dependency of other plugins.
+This plugin adds PayPal MPL (Mobile Payment Library) v1.5.6.58 SDK to cordova project, as dependency of other plugins.